 How Do I File a Police Report For A Car Accident?

 If a police officer responds to the scene of the crash, however, they will complete this form for you.
-All you will need to do is review for accuracy and sign.
+They may also issue a traffic ticket to the negligent party, which is important information to note in the event you decide to pursue a personal injury claim.
+Once the report has been written, all you will need to do is a review for accuracy and sign.

 Where Do I File A Police Report In Las Vegas?